momenabdelkarim/cse-412-class-project/README.md

 2. Walkthrough & Navigation

 ## Setup & Installation
   The setup and installation involves setting up the database, editing the correct files, and starting up the application with the correct data loaded.
-This procedure should simple as long as all the pre-requisites are covered.
+This procedure should be simple as long as all the pre-requisites are covered.

 ### Clone Repository
   The repository must first be cloned to ease the package dependencies and installation.
-Additionally, it should be noted that the development of the application was under **Pycharm Professional**; therefore, to properly run the application without any issues, use the recommended IDE - Pycharm Community edition is also permissible.
+Additionally, it should be noted that the development of the application was under **Pycharm Professional**; therefore, to properly run the application without any issues, use the recommended IDE.
+Pycharm Community edition is also permissible.

 To clone the repository, run the following command: